-At your booking appointment, the midwife will ask you many questions about your mental and physical health so that they can find out whether you need any extra support.
+At your booking appointment, the midwife will ask you questions about your mental and physical health so that they can find out whether you need any extra support.
 Every woman is asked these questions.
 Your midwife will ask you how you’re feeling and whether you or anyone in your family has a mental health problem (or had one in the past).
 Even if you don’t have a specific mental health issue, it’s a good idea to talk to the midwife if you’re feeling anxious or feel like you are isolated and do not have support.

-The midwife will also ask you:
+The midwife will also ask you if you have:

 “That was all I needed, to get it out, to speak to somebody and to feel that I wasn’t completely alone."